Cykyrios/GodotDebugGeometry/README.md

 If you do not want to use it as an autoload, I recommend adding `class_name DebugGeometry` at the top of the file, and placing a `MeshInstance3D` with this script attached where you want in your scene tree.
 Keep in mind that everything will be drawn relative to this node.

+Note that all updates to debug shapes happen in `_process()` with a very low priority, so you should typically be able to call drawing functions from anywhere.
+Under some circumstances, such as calling drawing functions in quick succession faster than `_process()` delta times, duplicate shapes may appear.

 ## Drawing functions reference
 ```gdscript